xianghui/javascript101/content/lessons/1-4-scoping.md

 //lib1.js
 var a = 10;

-//function that will print out value of "a" after 5 secs function foo() {
+//callback function that will print out value of
+//"a" after 5 secs
+function foo() {
   setTimeout(function() {
     console.log(a);